St. Louis Senior High School (Ghana): History

 Despite staffing and financial difficulties, the student population continued to grow.
-It was clear that further accommodation had to be provided.
-Through the kindness of Nana Osei Agyemang Prempeh II (the then Asantehene of blessed memory), the requisite site was given, and funds were provided by both the Diocese and the Sisters.
+It was clear that further accommodation had to be provided; a site was given through Asantehene Nana Osei Agyemang Prempeh II, and funds were provided by both the Diocese and the Sisters.

 Succeeding reports of inspectors testified to the excellence of teaching given by the Sisters.
-These reports paid tribute to the school’s "air of efficiency" and its "very good organization and discipline".
+These reports paid tribute to the school's "air of efficiency" and its "very good organization and discipline".
 It was upon these commendations that the Ministry of Education, in 1960, wished the Sisters would open a Training College on the site on which St. Louis Secondary School now stands.
 That same year, 1960, a change-over took place, and St. Louis Secondary School moved to its present site.
-The foundation stone was laid by the late Otumfuo Osei Agyemang Prempeh II, Asantehene, on 25 March 1960 (the feast of Annunciation) and was blessed by Rt.
-Rev. Andrew van den Bronk (SMA), then Bishop of Kumasi.
+The foundation stone was laid by Otumfuo Osei Agyemang Prempeh II, Asantehene, on 25 March 1960 (the feast of Annunciation) and was blessed by Andrew van den Bronk (SMA), Bishop of Kumasi.

 In the same year, the Sixth Form Arts class began with five students.
 In 1964, the Administration Block was built and dedicated appropriately to the "Annunciation" (for we have good news to tell).
 More buildings were put up to meet the school's expanding needs.
 In 1964, the Sixth Form Science stream was started.
-Past students will recall the butterfly collection with Sister Elizabeth (Mary Roch) and Sr. Philomena McGuinness, (Mary Iosagan), the delightful training in Music and Singing that left such a rich tradition, as well as the insightful Drama performance.
-There was also the planting of shrubs, shade trees, and general landscaping with Sr. Aideen.
+There was the planting of shrubs, shade trees, and general landscaping with Sr. Aideen.
 Today, the school has many more buildings, including a library complex.

-Community Outreach
+Community outreach

-To attend the shortage of missionary priests and nuns, the students formed a strong lay apostolate to go to the outlying compounds to teach Catechism, prepare candidates for Baptism, and visit lapsed Christians to re-awaken their faith.
+To attend the shortage of missionary priests and nuns, the students formed a strong lay apostolate to go to the outlying compounds to teach catechism, prepare candidates for baptism, and visit lapsed Christians to persuade them to return.
 Students also got an opportunity to broaden their outlook by visiting neighbouring countries.

 In the early 1970s the school began admitting boys into Sixth Form.
 This continued until the early 1980s when the program ended due to the problem of control.